OurHealthcareHK/api/MEDOCCUPANCY.md

 There are in total {{ site.data.MEDOCCUPANCY | size }} entries in this API.

+Below shows the last 10 entries in the API.

 <table>
   {% for row in data | limit : 10 %}
     {% if forloop.first %}